NomicFoundation/hardhat-vscode/README.md

 4. Start debugging (`F5`) or play button.
 5. It will attach to processes and the breakpoints will be applied to them.

-**Note**: Breakpoints need to be in the server because we attach to the server and only server breakpoints will be visible for us.
+**Note**: Breakpoints need to be in the server directory because we attach to the server and only server breakpoints will be visible for us.

 ## Test